Who stole my dreams

 Did you think that humans may expect to live in harmony with Earth and nature?
 I have news for you.
 Earth is a harsh and unforgiving planet.
 It has killed off huge swathes of all life many times over without remorse.
 We call that an extinction event today.

 Earth and nature don’t care about us or life.
 If all life disappeared because a cosmic event sterilizes Earth, the planet won’t care a bit.
 Life is a constant struggle against the elements.
 Living conditions were a lot better during the late Jurassic than they have been ever since.
-The last couple of million years were actually on the harsh side for life and for nature.
+The last couple of million years were actually on the harsh side for life and nature.

 Earth is not an immaculate pearl created in harmony and balance.
 Earth is the way it is and the impact humans have on it is part of its evolution.
 There are things we cannot do a lot about like plate tectonics or the activity of our central star.
 Let’s stop pretending we can.

 But there are things we can change if we want to.
 They are here on Earth and they involve the dreams of children.
-Children that have no other dreams than a full stomach.
+Children who have no other dreams than a full stomach.
 Plus the hope to survive the daily ordeal they undergo.
 They may dream of parents kissing them or going to school to have a better life.
 A life that involves living in safety.
 Eating to a fill every day and seeing their children grow up and become adults.
 Their dream is to survive without the daily struggle.

 And I don’t care one bit if some rich kid throws a tantrum.
 She is angry that her mental pony rides are not as colorful as she once thought they were.
 All that while millions of children die and suffer more as a consequence of the folly she forces upon us.